-One of the FrailSafe project's aim is the real-time monitoring of the elder persons towards detecting frailty risks and triggering alarms in case of emergency situations (e.g., fall, loss of orientation, or suicidal manifestations in electronic written text).
+One of the FrailSafe project's aim is the real-time monitoring of the older persons towards detecting frailty risks and triggering alarms in case of emergency situations (e.g., fall, loss of orientation, or suicidal manifestations in electronic written text).
 In case of such an emergency situation, an alarm needs to be triggered updating the VPM (Virtual Patient Model) accordingly.

 Towards this direction, a system that collects the data streams and processes them was developed.
 This system is built on the smartphone, as it is the device that is close enough to the participant in order to collect the sensor data and analyze them accordingly.
 The sensor data which are collected at the smartphone in a streaming fashion, are the GPS coordinates of the participant and the IMU signals of the vest the participant is wearing.
-These data are used in order to assess the balance of the elder person and identify loss of stability, tendency to fall, and loss of orientation.
-Currently the online analysis algorithms are being developed and validated only in laboratory environment.
-In the final FrailSafe product any event identified will be transmitted in real-time to the FrailSafe cloud.
-Additionally, in the FrailSafe cloud there is a cluster running Apache Spark which has Spark Streaming module for real-time data analysis.
+These data are used in order to assess the balance of the older person and identify loss of stability, falls, and loss of orientation.
+Additionally, in the FrailSafe cloud there is a cluster running Apache Spark which has Spark Streaming module for real-time data processing.
 This cluster is used in order to collect the data streams from various sources and process them towards generating summaries and alerts.

-The data processing which has been identified as necessary to be performed in realtime for the FrailSafe project, is targeted in the areas of fall detection, instability, loss of orientation and suicidal manifestations in text.
+The data analysis which has been identified as necessary to be performed in realtime for FrailSafe project, is targeted in the areas of Fall detection, Instability, Loss of orientation and Suicidal manifestations in text.
 The first three areas lie in the scope of this Deliverable, while the last one is in the scope of Deliverable D4.8 about the online mode of LingTester.
+Currently the online analysis algorithms are being developed and validated only in laboratory environment.
+In the final FrailSafe product any event identified in the smartphone will be transmitted in real-time to the FrailSafe cloud.

 The most challenging aspect of fall detection is the distinction between falls and sudden movements that occur while performing Activities of Daily Living (ADLs).
-Such movements are usually activites that include high acceleration (eg. walking or running) or transitions between activities (eg. getting up from chair).
-We investigated the state-of-the-art on fall detection and evaluated wether it is feasible to detect falls using a single sensor.
+Such movements are usually activites that include high acceleration (e.g., walking or running) or transitions between activities (e.g., getting up from chair).
+We investigated the state-of-the-art on fall detection and evaluated whether it is feasible to detect falls using a single sensor.
 Then we extended our fall classification model and built an android application in order to detect falls in real-time.
-The app which used the sensors (accelerometer, gyroscope and magnetometer) of the smartphone managed to detect falls with high accuracy.
-In the final version, the app will be modified so that the smartphone will collect the sensor data directly from the wearable sensorized vest and perform the fall detection algorithm based on them.
+The initial developed app which used the sensors (accelerometer, gyroscope and magnetometer) of the smartphone managed to detect falls with high accuracy.
+In the final version, the app was modified in order for the smartphone to collect the sensor data directly from the WWBS and perform the fall detection algorithm on them.

 Towards identifying loss of stability, we have developed an algorithm based on PCA (Principal Component Analysis) decomposition of the raw acceleration signals.
-The processing pipeline starts by filtering the raw data using a high-pass filter.
-In the second step we eliminate the principal component of acceleration and instead use the secondary gait component of PCA.
-Then we reconstruct the decomposed secondary gait signals, from the separated euclidean coordinates into a 3D signal that enables us to study secondary dynamics to the participant's gait.
+The processing pipeline starts by filtering the raw data using a High-Pass Filtering.
+In the second step we use the PCA to eliminate the Principal Component and instead use the Secondary Gait Components.
+Then we reconstruct the decomposed secondary gait signals, from the separated Euclidean coordinates into a 3D timeseries signal that enables us to study secondary dynamics to the participant's gait.